swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 (`obs_value`), then the names of the old observation variable.
-We could have typed out all the observation variables, but as in the `select()` function (see `dplyr` lesson), we can use the `starts_with()` argument to select all variables that starts with the desired character sring.
+We could have typed out all the observation variables, but as in the `select()` function (see `dplyr` lesson), we can use the `starts_with()` argument to select all variables that starts with the desired character string.
 Gather also allows the alternative syntax of using the `-` symbol to identify which variables are not to be gathered (i.e. ID variables)